Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 2sixteen_kv_heads_gib: 2.44PagedAttention (introduced in the vLLM paper[7]) treats KV storage in blocks rather than reserving one long contiguous chunk for each request.
 A block table maps each request's logical sequence to physical blocks.
 The example figure uses 16-token blocks to make the mapping visible; production block sizes are runtime configuration and performance choices.

-In that illustration, Merchant A's 47-token conversation occupies three physical blocks and Merchant B's 31-token conversation occupies two.
-PagedAttention improves memory allocation efficiency; it does not by itself enforce tenant authorization.
+In that illustration, Tenant A's 47-token conversation occupies three physical blocks and Tenant B's 31-token conversation occupies two.
+PagedAttention improves memory allocation efficiency; it doesn't by itself enforce tenant authorization.
 The serving layer must associate request ownership with block tables, invalidate released references, and implement any required clearing policy before reallocation.

 Multi-tenant traffic often repeats the same system prompt, tool schema, or long retrieved prefix.
 Runtimes can cache those KV blocks and skip recomputing the shared prefix on later requests.
 SGLang introduced RadixAttention for this pattern, while vLLM's automatic prefix caching uses hashed KV blocks rather than a radix tree.[8][9]